 International Tsunami Museum

-Boat 813 was carried inland and come to rest opposite Bang Niang’s marketplace.
-The area is currently been renovated and included a museum to dedicate to the events of Boxing Day 2004.
+The boat was carried and put to rest opposite Bang Niang’s marketplace.
+The area has been renovated and includes a museum dedicated to the events of Boxing Day 2004.

 If you have extra free time, take a swim in the Ton Pling Waterfall or enjoy the scenery along the river on bamboo rafting.
 Those attractions are not far apart and will take only up to 5-10 minutes drive.